google/trillian-examples/witness/golang/omniwitness/usbarmory/README.md

 You will need to set the `TAMAGO` environment variable set to the location of a built [TamaGo](https://github.com/usbarmory/tamago) installation.

-You'll also need to have `mkimage` and `arm-none-eabi-objcopy` tools available, on Ubuntu these are provided by the `u-boot-tools` and `binutils-arm-none-eabi` packages respectively.
+You'll also need to have `mkimage` and `arm-none-eabi-objcopy` tools available.
+On Ubuntu these are provided by the `u-boot-tools` and `binutils-arm-none-eabi` packages respectively.

 ### Building the install image